ulfschneider/ulf.website/content/posts/2023-01-24-my-first-attempt-with-tailwind-css.md

 title: My first attempt with Tailwind CSS
 tags: [code, css]
 ---
 During the recent weeks I switched the CSS for *{{site.hostname}}* to [Tailwind CSS](https://tailwindcss.com).
-One of the key concepts of Tailwind are *utility-first* CSS classes.
-I think utility-classes are not invented by Tailwind.
+One of the key concepts of Tailwind is the *utility-first* approach for CSS classes.
+I think utility classes are not invented by Tailwind.
 Years ago, tools like [Tachyons](http://tachyons.io) were already onto it.
-The difference of Tailwind is, in my view, the configuration options and the ease of use have been brought to a new level, which can make you very quick.
+The difference of Tailwind is, in my view, the configuration options of the system, and the ease of use, have been brought to a new level, which can make you very quick.

 Also, Tailwind is not *only* utility-first.
 You can have CSS component classes that go beyond utility-first.
 You build them by reusing utility classes, injecting them into your component class with the `@apply` keyword.
 The concept makes you write less CSS, that is more consistent.
 The layers for extending the system, `@layer base`, `@layer components`, and `@layer utilities`, as well as the `tailwind-config.js` file, provide a skeleton that makes sense to me and is easy to build upon.
 I know Tailwind is polarizing people, but I can say I enjoy working with Tailwind.

 [[toc]]

-## Utility-first CSS classes
+## Utility CSS classes

-Utility-first CSS means *self-descriptive, single-purpose CSS classes*, like for:
+Utility classes mean *self-descriptive, single-purpose CSS classes*, like for:

 - Text sizes, colors, and weights
 - Border colors, widths, and positions